-(2) An Order made under this Article -

-- (a) may specify supervisory authorities for the purposes of the Order; - (b) may authorize or require any person who acquires information in the course of the application of any procedure under any such Order, or in the course of carrying out any function under any such Order, or under any other enactment to which the Order refers, to disclose that information to a police officer, the Commission or any person or institution with whom that person shares common ownership, management or compliance control; and - (c) may make such other provision as is reasonably necessary or incidental to the purposes of the Order.61 - (3) No disclosure in accordance with an Order made under this Article to any person mentioned in paragraph (2)(b) shall be treated as a breach of any restriction on disclosure imposed by any enactment or contract or otherwise or involve the person making it in liability of any kind.62 - (4) If a person carrying on a financial services business contravenes or fails to comply with a requirement that is contained in any Order made under this Article and applies to that business, the person shall be guilty of an offence. - (5) Where an offence under paragraph (4) by a body corporate is proved - (a) to have been committed with the consent or connivance of; or - (b) to be attributable to any neglect on the part of, a director, manager, secretary or other similar officer of the body corporate or any person who was purporting to act in any such capacity he or she, as well as the body corporate, shall be guilty of that offence and shall be liable to be proceeded against and punished accordingly.
+- (2) An Order made under this Article - (a) may specify supervisory authorities for the purposes of the Order; - (b) may authorize or require any person who acquires information in the course of the application of any procedure under any such Order, or in the course of carrying out any function under any such Order, or under any other enactment to which the Order refers, to disclose that information to a police officer, the Commission or any person or institution with whom that person shares common ownership, management or compliance control; and - (c) may make such other provision as is reasonably necessary or incidental to the purposes of the Order.
+135 - (3) No disclosure in accordance with an Order made under this Article to any person mentioned in paragraph (2)(b) shall be treated as a breach of any restriction on disclosure imposed by any enactment or contract or otherwise or involve the person making it in liability of any kind. - (4) If a person subject to the measures mentioned in paragraph (1)(a) or (b) contravenes or fails to comply with a requirement that is contained in any Order made under this Article and applies to that person, the person shall be guilty of an offence.
+137 - (5) $^{138}$ - (6) - (7) Any person who is guilty of an offence under this Article is liable - (a) if the person is a body corporate, to a fine; or - (b) if the person is not a body corporate, to imprisonment for a term not exceeding 2 years or to a fine or to both. - (8) In determining whether a person has complied with a requirement that is contained in any Order made under this Article, the court - (a) shall take account of any relevant Code of Practice or guidance that applies to that person or the business carried on by that person and is issued by the supervisory body exercising supervisory functions in respect of that person; or - (b) if no such Code of Practice or guidance applies, shall take into account any relevant Code of Practice or guidance that is issued by another supervisory body; or - (c) if there is no such relevant Code of Practice or guidance, may take account of any other relevant guidance issued by a body that is representative of that person or any supervised business carried on by that person. - (9) For the purposes of paragraph (8), "Code of Practice"; "supervisory body", "supervisory functions" and "supervised business" have the same meaning as in the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008.
+141 - (10) In proceedings against a person for an offence under this Article, it is a defence to prove that the person took all reasonable steps and exercised due diligence to avoid committing the offence.